University Honors Program Fall 2016 Courses

 Note: Students who complete this writing-enhanced course will be able to satisfy Liberal Arts Core requirements in two categories: IIIB (Literature, Philosophy, or Religion) and IA (Reading and Writing).

 Professor Biography: Dr. Jerry Soneson, who came to UNI in 1991, is the Head of the Department of Philosophy and World Religions.
-He has also been part of the Honors Program since it began, often teaching honors sections of Humanities III, twice teaching the Presidential Scholars Seminar, The Holocaust and Religion, The Holocaust in Literature and Film, and co-teaching the Honors Seminar, The Idea of the University.
+He has also been part of the Honors Program since it began, often teaching honors sections of Humanities I and III, twice teaching the Presidential Scholars Seminar, The Holocaust and Religion, the honors capstone course, The Holocaust in Literature and Film, and co-teaching the Honors Seminar, The Idea of the University and Moral Education in Literature and Film.
 Specializing in philosophy, religion and ethics during the Modern Period, he likes to ask, to think, to write about, and to discuss with students matters which have to do with the great questions of life, such as good and evil, freedom and bondage, war and peace, tragedy and hope, ideals that make life worth living, and why humans all too often seem to blow it.
 He loves to teach Humanities I and Humanities III because it gives him the chance to explore all of these topics with students within the historical setting of past – Ancient, Classical and Medieval, in the case of Humanities I, and Modern, in the case of Humanities III.

 Course Description: Philosophy takes as its subject matter, and critically examines, all human activities and beliefs.
 It asks questions about the fundamental nature of reality, knowledge, goodness and beauty.
 Western philosophy began in ancient Greece with thinkers who investigated nature and the physical world.
 Later thinkers directed their attention to human life and conduct.
 They then went on to examine questions about the nature of reality, the foundations of knowledge, politics and moral value.
 In this course students will have the opportunity to acquire first-hand knowledge of the concerns and methods of the best in our philosophical heritage.
 We will focus on notable themes, as well as points of agreement and disagreement among various thinkers.
 My hope is that students will complete the course with an understanding of the philosophical tradition, and an appreciation for the activity of critical and reflective thinking.
 Honors students will have the opportunity to research one of the branches of Philosophy and give the class a short presentation on the branch she or he selects.